JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 I won't get too into it, since the concept of an array overlaps with memory management, which I wanted to cover in it's own blog post.
 But the simplest version of an array can be done without going into that topic by using an area of memory called the "stack".
 Just know there will be more in the future... you are not safe from arrays...

+### Creating an Array on the Stack
 Creating an array uses similar syntax to creating a variable, only you have to specify how many variables you'd like in the array.
 Like this:

 `float FloatArray[10] = {0};`

 This gets enough memory for `10` floats from the stack, and then assigns `FloatArray` to the point in memory where that block starts.
 Because of this, the value `FloatArray` is actually a `float` pointer, not a float itself.

+The variables inside an array are often referred to as "elements" or "items".
+This is just the word used to describe `1` thing inside the array.

+### Accessing Array elements
 To access each variable in the array, you'll need to use the `[]` operator like we did when we created the array.

 For example, if I wanted to get the first element, I'd write this:

 `float Value = FloatArray[0];`

+You can also set elements in the same way:

+`FloatArray[0] = 10.0f;`

+The number inside `[]` is often referred to as the "index".

 Much like everything else in C, `0` is the first element not `1`.
 This due to how the `[]` operator works.